ethandobbss/duplicate-mrn-analysis/README.md

 This section walks through some of the thought process and decision-making behind key DAX measures and visuals in the report.

 This visual uses a simple count of `duplicate_id` (the fact table's primary key) on the Y-axis, with `facility` on the X-axis, filtered to the Top 5.
 No DAX measure was needed here.
-Since there are over 1,000 unique facilities in the dataset, showing all of them would make the chart unreadable, so I limited it to the top 5 for clarity.
+Since there are 811 unique facilities in the dataset, showing all of them would make the chart unreadable, so I limited it to the top 5 for clarity.

 ![Report Page 2 Bottom Visuals](assets/report_page2_bottom_visuals.png)